filecoin-project/specs/data-structures.md

 	// Height is the chain height of this block.
 	Height Uint64

-	// BlockSig is a signature over the hash of the entire block with the miners
-	// worker key to ensure that it is not tampered with after creation BlockSig Signature

 	// StateRoot is a cid pointer to the state tree after application of the
 	// transactions state transitions.
 	StateRoot Cid